openedx/credentials/docs/verifiable_credentials/usage.rst

 Usage
 =====

 The Open edX platform allows students to earn credentials (e.g. course certificates, program certificates).
-Based on such credentials learners are able to create a digital cryptographically proved peace of data - a verifiable credential.
+Based on such credentials learners are able to create a digital cryptographically proven piece of data - a verifiable credential.

 .. note::
-    Verifiable credentials are aimed for machines.
+    Verifiable credentials are intended for machines.

 A single Open edX achievement can be used as a source for numerous verifiable credentials (identical or different data models).